 I wanted a dog that could help us out on the farm, but also be a loving member of our family and our dogs are just that!
 My aussies have an off switch when they are inside and very content to cuddle up and watch tv!

 I try and compete with all my dogs as much as possible, but those of you that are raising young children know that free time is very limited and so competing has taken a temporary back seat, but we are still getting titles.
 I often compete in UKC confirmation events as I feel they judge the actual dog!
 My dogs also attend classes every week for herding and obedience and confirmation.
-They get lots of practice as demo dogs with our current classes we run and tending to our small goat herd and alpaca herd.
+They get lots of practice as demo dogs with our current classes we run and tending to our small goat herd.